-Based on the initial public offering price of \$12.00 per share, purchasers of our common stock in this offering will experience an immediate and substantial dilution of \$16.54 per share in the pro forma as adjusted net tangible book value per share of common stock from the initial public offering price, and our pro forma as adjusted net tangible book value as of January 2, 2021 after giving effect to this offering would be \$(4.54) per share.
+Based on an assumed initial public offering price of \$12.50 per share (the midpoint of the range set forth on the cover of this prospectus), purchasers of our common stock in this offering will experience an immediate and substantial dilution of \$16.94 per share in the pro forma as adjusted net tangible book value per share of common stock from the initial public offering price, and our pro forma as adjusted net tangible book value as of January 2, 2021 after giving effect to this offering would be \$(4.44) per share.
 This dilution is due in large part to earlier investors having paid substantially less than the initial public offering price when they purchased their shares.
 See "Dilution."